 And that’s not all, Beneficial State Bank has partnered with several leading environmental nonprofits, including Clean Water Action, Amazon Watch, and the International Living Future Institute to offer ethical affinity credit cards.
 These credit cards offer an introductory 0% APR for the first 6 months.
 After that, the APR is set between 10.24 to 20.24% with a 3% charge on balance transfers.

-Aspiration could be the solution to your ethical banking needs.
-As a B Corp certified online financial platform, we take a socially conscious and environmentally-friendly approach to banking.
+Aspiration could be the solution to your ethical finance needs.
+As a B Corp certified online financial platform, we take a socially conscious and environmentally-friendly approach to finance.

-We let our customers choose how much they want to pay for our banking services, even if it’s zero dollars per month.
-With an Aspiration Spend and Save account, customers can earn up to 1.00% APY on their deposits with the bonus of having free access to ATMs everywhere.
+We also have the Aspiration Spend and Save account, where customers receive an eco-friendly debit card and can earn up to 5.00% APY on their savings with the bonus of having free access to over 55,000 Allpoint ATMs.

-On the environmental front, we pledge to not use any of our customers’ deposits to fund fossil fuel projects that destroy our planet.
+Furthermore, we pledge to not use any of our customers’ Spend & Save deposits or Zero fees to fund fossil fuel projects that destroy our planet.
 We prefer to create a more sustainable future by donating a percentage of our earnings to environmental conservation projects.